 How To Choose the Best Disk Recovery Software

 Data loss is among the most distressing experiences of digital life.
-You might have accidentally deleted a file and emptied your Recycling Bin, or followed a prompt to reformat a drive after plugging in your external hard drive.
-Before you even realize, you can destroy your only copies of cherished photos, essential communications, assignments or other files.
+You might have accidentally deleted a file and emptied your Recycle Bin, or followed a prompt to reformat a drive after plugging in your external hard drive.
+Before you realize it, you can destroy your only copies of cherished photos, important documents or your favorite music and movie files.

 Disk recovery software can help you recover your missing data.
-Of course, it doesn’t always succeed, and some programs may not recover any, as our evaluations of 10 recovery programs reveal.
-But the best software gives you a decent shot at retrieving a portion of the data you’ve lost.
+Of course, it doesn’t always succeed in retrieving 100 percent of your lost files, and some programs may not recover much at all, as our evaluations of 10 recovery programs reveal.
+But the best recovery software gives you a decent shot at getting back at least a good portion of the data you’ve lost.
 To learn more about disk recovery and data-loss prevention, see our articles on disk recovery software.

 Data Loss: How It Happens and What to Do About It

 The most extreme cause of data loss is physical damage to your drive.
-Typically you’ll have plenty of signs that a something is wrong, such as a subtle ticking sound coming from your computer or obvious external damage.
-Be aware that if you’ve lost files because a disk has been physically damaged, recovery software cannot help you.
-If your computer simply refuses to go past the BIOS (basic input/output) system screen during startup or is making unusual noises during operation, it does need to be repaired by a professional hard drive recovery service.
-And such repairs can be expensive.
+Typically, you’ll have plenty of signs that something is wrong, such as a subtle ticking sound coming from your computer or obvious external damage.
+Be aware that if you’ve lost files because a disk has been physically damaged, hard drive recovery software cannot help you.
+If your computer simply refuses to go past the BIOS system screen during startup or is making unusual noises during operation, it needs to be repaired by a professional hard drive recovery service.
+And such repairs can be quite expensive.

 However, there are plenty of data loss scenarios that don’t involve physical damage.
 These are generally referred to as logical data loss, and they include files that are lost because of accidental deletion or a reformatted drive.
 In both cases, your computer has simply lost its reference to where the files are stored on the drive.
 The data is still on the drive.

 Frequently, this is a user error issue.
-It begins with deleting a file, thereby dumping it to your Recycle Bin.
-The problem comes when you – like most people – clear your bin.
-This action removes your computer’s reference to where a file is stored.
+It begins with deleting a file, thereby dumping it to the Recycle Bin.
+The problem then comes when you clear the bin.
+This action removes your computer’s reference to where the file is stored.
 In the industry, these are commonly referred to as lost files since their reference to the table has been lost.
-Depending on the type of device where these lost files were stored, most recovery software should be able to find them, so long as they haven’t been overwritten.
-The files are still there.
-Your computer just doesn’t know where to look.
+Depending on the type of device where these lost files were stored, most recovery software programs should be able to find them, so long as they haven’t been overwritten.
+The files are still there but your computer just doesn’t know where to look.

-When your system loses the reference to where files are stored on your device, your computer recognizes it as available for new data to be written, and so it may end up storing new data over the old.
+When your system loses the reference to where files are stored on your device, your computer recognizes the space where your file is stored as available for new data to be written, and so it may end up storing new data over the old.
 There is an excellent chance of this happening if more than a few minutes of running time has passed since clearing your Recycle Bin.
-It happens that fast.
+Yes – it happens that fast.

 The greatest threat to a successful recovery is when a file is overwritten with new data, as an overwritten file cannot be recovered completely.
-Only the portions of the file that have not been overwritten are recoverable; and even then, the partial recovery is useless with most file types.
-As such, it’s critical that you stop using your hard drive when you recognize that data loss has occurred.
+Only the portions of the file that have not been fully overwritten are recoverable; even then, the partial recovery is useless with most files types.
+As such, it’s critical that you stop using your hard drive immediately as soon as you recognize that data loss has occurred.

-Finally, there are those files left behind on a disk that was later reformatted.
-This can happen when your device becomes corrupted if, for example, you disconnect it from your computer without first ejecting.
+Finally, data loss can happen when there are files left behind on a disk that was later reformatted.
+This can happen when your device becomes corrupted if, for example, you disconnect it from your computer without first telling your computer to eject it.
 At this point, the data is only lost, but the situation is made worse by clicking the “Yes” button when the computer asks if you would like to reformat the drive.
-Loss like this also happens intentionally if you format a drive to repurpose it, only to realize you formatted over the very files you need.
-Disk recovery software can help with these more difficult recovery scenarios, but with varying success.
+Loss like this also happens if you format a drive to repurpose it, only to realize you reformatted over the very files you now need.
+Disk recovery software can help with these more difficult recovery scenarios, though with varying degrees of success.

-Disk Recovery Software Review: How We Tested, What We Found
+Disk Recovery Software: What We Tested, What We Learned

 Because different drive and device types store information differently, each storage medium provides a unique challenge for recovery software packages.
-For example, a hard disk drive will store a file until it’s been deleted, allowing it to be overwritten when new data is saved, but a solid-state drive will erase the block upon which the data was stored before overwriting it.
-Further, a TRIM-enabled microSD card will delete the file as soon as you order it to be deleted.
-Because of these differences, we tested each piece of recovery software on three drive types: HDD, SSD and microSD card.
+For example, a hard disk drive will store a file until it’s been deleted, allowing it to be overwritten when new data is saved, but a solid state drive will erase the block upon which the data was stored before overwriting it.
+Because of these differences, we tested each piece of recovery software on both a hard disk drive (HDD) and a solid-state dive (SSD).

-In establishing our methodology, we wanted to mimic the common types of data loss that we could test in a timely manner.
-Disk recovery is not a quick process.
-In fact, even the fastest program we tested would have taken 55 hours to complete full scan of a 1TB drive.
-To manage these concerns, we created partitions on our various devices, so each program could be tested on a smaller amount of data.
+In establishing our methodology, we wanted to mimic common types of data loss that we could test in a timely manner.
+Disk recovery is rarely a quick process.
+In fact, even the fastest program we tested would have taken 55 hours to complete a full scan of a 1TB drive.
+To manage these concerns, we created partitions on our various test devices, so each program could be tested on a smaller amount of data.

-We also constructed data sets that consisted of picture, document, video and music files – as these are typically the types of files users need to recover.
-In order to track our success, we created separate data sets for each type of data loss to be tested.
-For the matter of testing, it was important that each set be designed to limit the amount of free space between the data set and the partition wall.
+We also constructed a data set that consisted of picture, document, video and music files – as these are typically the types of files users need to recover, and we put an identical copy of this data set on each device we tested.
+For the matter of testing, it was important the set be designed to limit the amount of free space between the data set and the partition wall.